twulkau/paypal-rest-api/docs/Api/InvoicesApi.md

 <?php
 require_once(__DIR__ . '/vendor/autoload.php');

-$apiInstance = new PayPal\Rest-Api\Api\InvoicesApi(
+$apiInstance = new PayPal\RestApi\Api\InvoicesApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$invoice_id = new \stdClass; // object | (Required) The ID of the invoice from which to delete the external refund transaction.
+$invoice_id = "invoice_id_example"; // string | (Required) The ID of the invoice from which to delete the external refund transaction.
-$transaction_id = new \stdClass; // object | (Required) The ID of the external refund transaction to delete.
+$transaction_id = "transaction_id_example"; // string | (Required) The ID of the external refund transaction to delete.
-$pay_pal_request_id = new \stdClass; // object | The server stores keys for 6 hours.
+$pay_pal_request_id = "pay_pal_request_id_example"; // string | The server stores keys for 6 hours.
 The API callers can request the times to up to 72 hours by speaking to their Account Manager.
-$pay_pal_client_metadata_id = new \stdClass; // object | Optional.
+$pay_pal_client_metadata_id = "pay_pal_client_metadata_id_example"; // string | Optional.
 Verifies that the payment originates from a valid, user-consented device and application.
 Reduces fraud and decreases declines.
 Transactions that do not include a client metadata ID are not eligible for PayPal Seller Protection.
-$pay_pal_partner_attribution_id = new \stdClass; // object | Optional.
+$pay_pal_partner_attribution_id = "pay_pal_partner_attribution_id_example"; // string | Optional.
 Identifies the caller as a PayPal partner.
 To receive revenue attribution, specify a unique build notation (BN) code.
 BN codes provide tracking on all transactions that originate or are associated with a particular partner.
 To find your BN code, see Code and Credential Reference.
-$pay_pal_auth_assertion = new \stdClass; // object | An API client-provided JSON Web Token (JWT) assertion that identifies the merchant.
+$pay_pal_auth_assertion = "pay_pal_auth_assertion_example"; // string | An API client-provided JSON Web Token (JWT) assertion that identifies the merchant.
 To use this header, you must get consent to act on behalf of a merchant.
-$prefer = new \stdClass; // object | The preferred server response upon successful completion of the request.
+$prefer = "prefer_example"; // string | The preferred server response upon successful completion of the request.
 Value is:<ul><li><code>return=minimal</code>.
 The server returns a minimal response to optimize communication between the API caller and the server.
 A minimal response includes the <code>id</code>, <code>status</code> and HATEOAS links.</li><li><code>return=representation</code>.
 The server returns a complete resource representation, including the current state of the resource.</li></ul>
-$prefer2 = new \stdClass; // object | The preferred server response upon successful completion of the request.
+$prefer2 = "prefer_example"; // string | The preferred server response upon successful completion of the request.
 Value is:<ul><li><code>return=minimal</code>.
 The server returns a minimal response to optimize communication between the API caller and the server.
 A minimal response includes the <code>id</code>, <code>status</code> and HATEOAS links.</li><li><code>return=representation</code>.
 The server returns a complete resource representation, including the current state of the resource.</li></ul>

 try {
     $apiInstance->deleteExternalRefund($invoice_id, $transaction_id, $pay_pal_request_id, $pay_pal_client_metadata_id, $pay_pal_partner_attribution_id, $pay_pal_auth_assertion, $prefer, $prefer2);